google-research-datasets/wit/README.md

 representation techniques leading to improvement of Machine Learning models in real-world tasks over visio-linguistic data.

 WIT Dataset is now available for download.
-Please check the [data][DATA] page.
+Please check the [data](DATA) page.

 ## Citing WIT